yardenas/talks/21-FEB-2025/slides.md

 </div>

 <!--
-* I want to make the case for robotics.
+* I want to make the case for safety in robotics.
-* Here on the top left, you can see Nikita.
-Nikita is a robotics engineer and also practices parkour on he's free time in Zurich.
+* Nikita.
+Robotics engineer.
+Likes parkour
 * **click**
-* Now watch anymal, a robot running reinforcement learning policies onboard.
-Well you can see that it basically fails and hits the obstacles.
-* Now this could due to multiple reasons: it could be due to perception, but could also be due to wrong decision making.
+* Failure.
+Fairly complex task.
-* The point is -- here's a cute problem -- no one was hurt.
+* Here's a cute problem NO ONE IS HURT.
 But what happens in other domains?
 -->

 ---